 Financial Planning for Uncertain Times

-A Road Map to Help your Business Thrive
+Financial Planning to Help your Business Thrive

 Crafting a Smart Plan

 Contingency planning is essential in this environment, with clearly defined trigger points signaling when a shift may become necessary.
-Worst case scenarios may require investigating loan opportunities or modifying staffing levels or roles.
+Worst-case scenarios may require investigating loan opportunities or modifying staffing levels or roles.

-On the up side, it’s also important to think large and consider new needs that may present business opportunities for your firm.
+On the upside, it’s also important to think large and consider new needs that may present business opportunities for your firm.
 Are there new products or services you could offer to replace those no longer in demand?
-Is the need short-term or longer term?
+Is the need short-term or longer-term?
 The key is developing a solid plan with budgets and projections in place, so you can respond quickly yet prudently.

 Tips & Tools

 As always, the best offense is a good defense and making sure you have solid systems, technology and human resources in place will be critical to your company’s survival.

 - Keep an attentive eye to the marketplace — adapt offerings, add new ones, and eliminate those that are no longer profitable.